lizardman301/Lizard-bot-rsf/README.md

 These commands will only be available to be used by those with the role mentioned above.

-`!botrole`
-Returns the role that allows access to the administrator commands.

 `!challonge <subcommand> [bracket URL identifier] [OPTIONALS]` Uses Challonge's API to pull data into Discord